 Before signing up, request a complete list of fees beyond the daily rate.
 A good doggy daycare will be transparent about every cost.
 If they're vague or evasive about pricing, that's a signal to keep looking.

-How to Choose the Right Doggy Daycare
+How Do I Choose the Right Doggy Daycare?

 Cost matters, but it shouldn't be the only thing guiding your decision.
 A cheap doggy daycare that stresses your dog out or cuts corners on safety is no bargain.
 Here's what to look for when evaluating options near you.